You can now protect your filthy phone with coronavirus-fighting copper

 While the Aeris team is still awaiting findings from a third-party lab that is specifically testing the phone case’s response to live coronavirus pathogens, the founders have been doing some rather unorthodox testing of their own.
 In May, Lichter and his mom, who has a PhD in molecular biology, set up a laboratory in their basement to test the efficacy of Aeris (hey, every family quarantines in their own way).
 Together they measured colonies of everyday germs on a normal plastic phone case and a prototype of the Aeris.
 After multiple rounds of testing, the mother-son team’s data revealed that the survival rate of bacteria on the copper case was significantly less than on the plastic one.

 One reason we don’t see copper-covered everything in public spaces is because, as a raw material, it can be cost-prohibitive, says Aeris’s Medland.
 “Before, people were making solid copper door knobs, which is really expensive,” he says.
-But Aeris’ patent-pending coating process uses “just the right amount” of copper, which that keeps the case lightweight while also cutting down on cost.
+But Aeris’s patent-pending coating process uses “just the right amount” of copper, which keeps the case lightweight while also cutting down on cost.

 “Depending on the concentration of copper you put in an alloy, it’ll have different levels of antimicrobial efficacy,” says O’Brien.
 “There are different thresholds.”

-The Aeris case uses more than 70% of copper by weight, which the co-founder calls “the Goldilocks zone”—the copper is concentrated enough to be effective at killing germs, but not so much so that the case turns green (like the Statue of Liberty).
+The Aeris case uses more than 70% of copper by weight, which the cofounder calls “the Goldilocks zone”—the copper is concentrated enough to be effective at killing germs, but not so much so that the case turns green (like the Statue of Liberty).

 There’s another challenge specific to phone cases: Copper can render many of the necessary functions of the phone useless, so the team had to design a means to remove the electrical charge from the copper during the coating process.
 They use a unique method closest to what’s called cold springing, which involves shooting copper at a surface at high speeds.
 “Our patent removes the electrical conductivity and allows the phone signal to travel freely,” says O’Brien.